 A sampling pad is used by drummers to augment their drum kits (electronic or acoustic).

-The SPD-SX goes beyond just the drumming world.
+This goes beyond just the drumming world.
 Many DJs also use it to produce different effects in their performances.
 This is perhaps a feature that makes it greatly functional and reliable.

 A percussion pad

-About the Roland Octapad SPD-1
+About the Roland Octapad SPD one series

 Here are some of the features that captured my attention.

-For many uses, the first impression is a great consideration when buying anything, let alone a percussion pad.
+For many uses, the first impression is a great consideration when buying anything, let alone a pad.
 And in this case, it is also about how easy you can use the device.

 Also, it features a sleek and sturdy design with effects knobs that look like guitar pedals.
 This feature makes them appear incredibly appealing.